 The NYC Department of Education's Service in Schools initiative began in August 2010 in partnership with NYC Service, Office of the Mayor.
 Read below to learn about service-learning and community service and resources for youth service.
 Visit the InfoHub for additional information on Service in Schools programs, resources, and partners.

 To contact the Service in Schools team, email ServiceinSchools@schools.nyc.gov.

 Service in Schools works to increase the number of students doing community service and service-learning.
 We believe these experiences enable students to use their voices, skills, and critical thinking abilities to make a positive impact in their communities and the world.

-Sign up for the Service in Schools newsletter and get opportunities and resources for youth service in NYC delivered to your inbox.
-Read the most recent edition of the Service in Schools newsletter or view past editions.
+- Newsletter: Sign up for the Service in Schools newsletter and get opportunities and resources for youth service in NYC delivered to your inbox each month.
+View past editions on the InfoHub.

 - Resource page: Find at-home service guides, e-books for service topics, and student presentations of service accomplishments on the Service in Schools resource page.

 - Social media: Follow Service in Schools on Twitter and Instagram to keep posted on program applications, partner opportunities, and youth service resources.

 Visit our Youth Service Partners page on the InfoHub for more information on service-learning, community service opportunities, and resources from NYC-based organizations.